Our children, at any age, are always hoping to feel loved by us.

 When someone reports to you, you have some expectations.
 There is a “problem” that they are “working on” and that’s what the “conversation” is about.
 They will explain what the problem is, outline a range of “solutions” and make “recommendations.”
 You will ask questions and make “suggestions” until you are satisfied that they will go away and “handle” the situation in the way that you approved.

 That can be very collegial.
 It can be a great process, but it’s not collaborative.

 The employee reporting to you will eventually lose his job if he doesn’t make you happy.

 Think about a second conversation – one that happens when you go to a discussion with someone outside the company.
 Someone that might work with you.
 Or they might not.
 Or you are already working together but you have to actually cooperate with each other to get things done.

 That second conversation isn’t going to look and feel like the first one, is it?
 It’s not even close to being the same.

 Yet we can sit down with our kids to have the first type of conversation and wonder why they can’t “be professional about the situation.”

 Collaborate as a default mode

-We collaborate with other adults all the time.
-We approach them in an upfront non-manipulative way.
-We let them know what’s on our mind and why we’re thinking in a certain way, and we’re inviting them to problem-solve with us.
+We collaborate with other adults all the time We approach them in an upfront non-manipulative way.
+We let them know what’s on our minds and why we’re thinking in a certain way, and we’re inviting them to problem-solve with us.